 - 1. The faculty advisors of each program will periodically review each student's academic record and identify students who fail to meet expected professional standards of conduct and/or who are experiencing academic difficulty.
 The faculty advisor will meet with the student to discuss failure to meet program expectations/requirements. - 2.
-The Program Chair/Director may inform the student in writing of the failure to meet program requirements and possible consequences and inform the student of resources available for remediation. - 3.
-The Program Chair/Director will follow up on the student's progress and be available for consultation. - 4.
-A student may receive any number of these departmental warnings from the Program Chair/Director without a change in academic standing.
+The Program Chair/Director will inform the student in writing of the failure to meet program requirements and possible consequences and inform the student of resources available for remediation. - 3.
+A student may receive any number of departmental warnings, as per program policy, from the Program Chair/Director without a change in academic standing.